|Browse Products||Buy Now||Contact Us|

 |Retaining FAQ||How to Apply||Bonding vs Fastening|

-LOCTITE® retaining products secure bearings, bushings and cylindrical parts into housings or onto shafts
+LOCTITE® retaining compounds secure bearings, bushings and cylindrical parts into housings or onto shafts

 Retaining compounds have found wide acceptance as a standard method for assembling press- and slip-fitted parts.
-Retaining compounds, an anaerobic adhesive, fills the “inner space” between components and cures to form a strong precision assembly.
+Retaining compounds, a type of anaerobic adhesive, fill the “inner space” between components and cure to form a strong precision assembly.

 They increase maximum load transmission capability and uniform stress distribution and eliminate fretting corrosion.
 Applied as a liquid, they allow 100% contact between mating metal surfaces, eliminating the need for more expensive designs, time consuming machining and even the the use of mechanical methods.